armscye/armscye/packages/handler/README.md

 }
 ```

-The `handle` method is the heart of the `NotchHandler`.
+The `handle` method is the core of the `NotchHandler` interface.
 It takes three arguments:

-- `req`: This represents the incoming HTTP request.
+- `req`: The incoming HTTP request object.
-- `res`: This represents the response object that will be sent back to the client.
+- `res`: The response object to be sent back to the client.
-- `next` (optional): Allows the handler to delegate further processing to the next middleware in the chain if necessary.
+- `next` (optional): A function to pass control to the next middleware in the chain, if applicable.

 **Usage notes**